shwgao/Awesome-Efficient-AI/docs/CUDA/GPU_Basic/ CUDA_basics.md

   - **Turing**:
   - **Ampere**:
   - **Hopper**:
+  - **Tensor cores**: That are useful for accelerating matrix multiplication operations.
 - **Computation**:
   - **FP32**:
   - **TF32**:
+- **Arithmetic intensity**: Also know as computational intensity, is the ratio of the number of arithmetic operations to the number of data movements.

 ## [CUDA graphs](https://developer.nvidia.com/blog/cuda-graphs/)
 > There are overheads associated with the submission of each operation to the GPU – also at the microsecond scale – which are now becoming significant in an increasing number of cases.